Bonnie Jenkins: In the Trump administration

 In September 2017, Jenkins founded the non-profit Women of Color Advancing Peace and Security (WCAPS) to advance the leadership and professional development of women of color in the fields of international peace, security, and conflict transformation.
 She led the organization until mid-2021 when she returned to government service.

 In November 2020, Jenkins was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Department of State.

 In the Biden administration

 In March 2021, President Biden nominated Jenkins to be Under Secretary of State for Arms Control and International Security Affairs.
 Hearings were held by the Senate Foreign Relations Committee on Jenkins' nomination on April 28, 2021.
 On May 25, 2021, the committee favorably reported her nomination to the Senate floor.
-On July 21, 2021, Jenkins was confirmed by the entire Senate in a vote of 52-48.
+On July 21, 2021, Jenkins was confirmed by the Senate in a vote of 52–48.

 Jenkins assumed office on July 22, 2021.

 Personal life

-Jenkins is an alumna of A Better Chance, a non-profit which assists gifted young people of color attend highly-ranked secondary schools, gaining attendance to The Spence School in New York City for high school.
+Jenkins is an alumna of A Better Chance, a non-profit which assists gifted young people of color attend highly ranked secondary schools, gaining attendance to The Spence School in New York City for high school.
+She became an honorary member of Delta Sigma Theta sorority in 2023.